Regulation on Associate and Undergraduate Education and Examinations

 Final course grade

-ARTICLE 23 – (1) The academic standing from a course shall be determined via the final course grade.
-The final course grade shall be calculated by jointly evaluating the semester performance of the student (mid-term exams, assignments, practical studies etc.) and the final exam.
-The final exam shall constitute a minimum of 40% or a maximum of 60% of the final course grade.
-The percentage of semester performance and final exam in the final course grade, the minimum final exam grade necessary for successfully completing the course and the syllabus shall be announced by the respective course instructor to students at the beginning of the semester.
-Students who do not take the final exam of a course shall be considered to have failed that course.
-Final course grade shall be granted by converting the raw scores taken from exams into points out of 100 and adapting these points to the grading system defined in the Article 24 herein.
+ARTICLE 23 – (1) The final grade for a course shall be determined by evaluating both the student's performance throughout the semester (such as mid-term exams, assignments, and practical studies) and their performance on the final exam.
+Whether a student passes or fails the course shall be based on this final course grade.
+The final exam shall carry a weightage of at least 40% and no more than 60% of the final course grade.
+The instructor shall announce the weightage of the semester performance and the final exam in the final course grade, the minimum final exam grade needed to pass the course and the syllabus at the beginning of the semester.
+Failure to appear for the final exam shall result in failing the course.
+The final course grade shall be calculated by converting the raw scores of the exams into points out of 100 and adjusting them according to the grading system defined in Article 24.

-(2) Make-up exam scores shall be evaluated jointly with the semester performance.
+(2) The make-up exam scores shall be evaluated along with the semester performance.

-(3) Exam scores shall be announced in written.
-The principles governing the calculation of the course grades shall be set out by the Senate.
+(3) The exam scores shall be announced in writing.
+The principles governing the calculation of the course grades shall be established by the Senate.

 Grading

-ARTICLE 24 – (1) Points, grades, grade points which refer to final course grades and the explanations related thereto are as follows:
+ARTICLE 24 – (1) Points, grades, grade points referring to final course grades and their explanations are as follows:

 a)